Rikul/BillScan/README.md

-# BillScan AI
+# BillScan

-Use LLM to scan a receipt or bill and store it.
+Use a MultiModal to scan a receipt or bill and store it.

 ## Run Locally